RajneeshSingh007/College-Management-Android-App/README.md

 <br>1.
 In student section, only fourth year cmpn depart. syllabus is added (for other year data you could add in the database).
 <br>2.
 Teachers could update only fourth year cmpn syllabus data (for other year data you could add in the database).
 <br>3.
 Login System is based on integer flag such that every data goes perfectly in it's database table.
 <br>4.
-Lots of optimization is done so you have to check each files and code too :), still doubt mail me on developerrajneeshsingh@gmail.com.
+Lots of optimization is done so you have to check each files and code too :)
 </p>

 # ScreenShots :